-SGUL Disability Information for Students LSHTM Student Disability Support
+- City St George's Disability Support and Tooting Campus Disability Information for Students - LSHTM Student Disability Support

 What should I wear to my interview?

 The board does not expect applicants to wear a suit or other formal wear.
 Some applicants choose to wear something smart, as it helps them to get into an interview frame of mind.
 Others choose to wear the sort of clothes they would wear everyday around university.
 We would like you to feel comfortable, so please feel free to wear whatever won't distract you from your interview.
 (That said, it probably isn't best to wear your pyjamas!)